-The President declared the meeting open at 5.00pm
+The President declared the meeting open at pm

-The Shire of Cunderdin disclaimer was read aloud by the President.
+The Shire of Cunderdin disclaimer will be read aloud.

 The Local Government Act 1995 Part 5 Division 2 Section 5.25 and Local Government (Administration) Regulations 1996 Regulation 13

 "No responsibility whatsoever is implied or accepted by the Shire of Cunderdin for any act, omission or statement or intimation occurring during this meeting.
 It is strongly advised that persons do not act on what is heard at this Meeting and should only rely on written confirmation of Council's decisions, which will be provided within ten working days of this meeting".